-- 3.2.1 The Emerging Market Equities Pool will be established in 2014. - 3.2.2 The pool seeks to generate returns which are in excess of those generated by the Emerging Market benchmark. - 3.2.3 The Emerging Market Equities Pool seeks to earn long-term returns by allocating its assets to a diversified mix of equity held in companies operating within Emerging Markets, as defined by the MSCI Emerging Market Index.
-The Pool seeks to provide structural exposure to Emerging Markets to complement the exposures which may be obtained through the Global and UK Equity Pools which focus on the Developed World.
-During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk-reducing asset pools (bonds/cash).
-Therefore this portfolio is particularly appropriate for Funds which choose to invest monies with a longer-term horizon and therefore should serve as one of the main sources of long-term portfolio growth.
+- 3.2.1 The pool seeks to generate returns which are in excess of those generated by the Emerging Market benchmark. - 3.2.2 The Emerging Market Equities Pool seeks to earn long term returns by allocating its assets to a diversified mix of equity held in companies operating within Emerging Markets as defined by the MSCI Emerging Market Index.
+The Pool seeks to provide structural exposure to Emerging Markets to compliment the exposures which may be obtained through the Global and UK Equity Pools which focus on the Developed World.
+During shorter periods of time, it is quite possible for the portfolio to produce lower returns than the risk reducing asset pools (bonds/cash).
+Therefore this portfolio is particularly appropriate for Funds which choose to invest monies with a longer term horizon and therefore should serve as one of the main sources of long term portfolio growth. - 3.2.3 The pool is permitted to purchase foreign exchange type derivatives such as forwards, but only for the purpose of hedging or in respect of the settlement of equity transactions/dividend receipts which are in currencies other than Sterling.
+Short selling of stocks is not permitted.